 You might wonder: if we can say “megagrams” instead of “a million grams,” why do we need both?
 The key is that they serve different roles in communication.
 The prefix name (like mega-) is part of the official SI system.
 It’s used when naming and writing units in scientific work: megameters, milliamps, nanoseconds.
 These are concise, precise, and standardized.

 The decimal name (like “million”) isn’t part of the unit itself, it’s just how we describe the value of a number in everyday terms.
 You’ll often hear it in speech, estimates, or media.
-Saying “a billion cells” or “a trillion dollars” is easier for general audiences to understand than “gigacells” or “teradollars.”
+Saying “a billion cells” or “a trillion dollars” is more natural for general audiences to understand compared to “gigacells” or “teradollars.”

 So both ways are valid, but they’re used in different contexts.
-Prefix names are for units; decimal names are for quantities.
 And when you’re fluent in both, you can navigate smoothly between scientific scrolls and everyday storytelling.

 Be careful when communicating with synthetic beings, since unit prefixes used to represent different things in binary code.
-For example, 1 kilobyte used to be defined as 1024 bytes.
+For example, \(1\) kilobyte once used to be defined as \(1024\) bytes.
 However, those ancient scrolls have been updated to match our standard unit prefix notation.
-Now 1 kilobyte is 1000 bytes, and 1 kibibyte is 1024 bytes.
+Now \(1\) kilobyte is \(1000\) bytes, and \(1\) kibibyte is \(1024\) bytes.
 It’s best to extablish a common understanding before engaging in data transfer.

 A Parting Word